 For any of the above carriers, we will file claims directly with these companies and will accept payment of contractually negotiated fees as payment in full.
 Once we file your claim and the insurance carrier identifies copayments, coinsurance or deductible amounts that are the patient’s responsibility, we will charge those fees to the student’s university fee bill.
 Please contact the SHaW Business Services team if you would like to utilize HSA/FSA debit cards for payment at 860-486-9239.

 For carriers not listed above, all service-related fees will be the patient’s responsibility.
 If your coverage plan allows it and you wish to seek reimbursement from your insurance carrier on your own, we will provide you with receipts for claim filing upon request.

-If you have coverage through a health maintenance organization (HMO) you may not be reimbursed for services rendered by out of plan providers; this may include Student Health Services and/or the UConn Health Center.
+If you have coverage through a health maintenance organization (HMO) you may not be reimbursed for services rendered by out of plan providers; this may include Student Health and Wellness and/or the UConn Health Center.
 Check your plan to be sure by using the contact information on the back of your insurance card.

 Please be aware that many plans require prior approval before a student can be seen by anyone except their home primary care provider and it is the student’s responsibility to seek this approval prior to using our services.

 Students must bring their student ID, their medical insurance card as well as their prescription insurance card to each visit, regardless of the health insurance plan.